 Under the JHU settlement agreement, GrayBug granted us, under specified patent rights that are exclusively licensed to GrayBug by JHU in all fields, an exclusive, worldwide royalty-free sublicense in the field of use of a particle with specified characteristics for delivery of a biologically active material through mucus, mucin, or a mucosal barrier where such delivery does not involve administration via injection to the eye, which we refer to as the Kala sublicense field.
 In turn, we granted GrayBug, under specified patent rights that are exclusively licensed to us by JHU in all fields an exclusive, worldwide royalty-free sublicense in the field of use of a particle with specified characteristics for delivery of a biologically active material to the eye via injection, excluding any particle comprising or consisting of loteprednol etabonate, which we refer to as the Graybug sublicense field.
 In addition, JHU granted us, under the terms of the JHU license agreement, an exclusive, sublicenseable, worldwide license under certain additional specified patent rights relating to further aspects of MPP technology in the Kala sublicense field.
 JHU also granted to GrayBug a similar license under these same patent rights in the GrayBug sublicense field.
-In January 2017, GrayBug terminated its license under all but one patent family in these patent rights.
+In January 2017, GrayBug terminated its license under all but one patent family in these patent rights, and in July 2017, Graybug terminated its license under the remaining patent family.
 As a result, for those patent rights terminated by Graybug, we are now licensed in both the Kala sublicense field and the GrayBug sublicense field.
 JHU also granted us certain rights to obtain a non-exclusive license to certain additional patent rights and, if we obtain such a license, we would have the exclusive right to negotiate for a specified time period an exclusive license under such patent rights in the Kala sublicense field.
-Under the JHU settlement agreement, we agreed not to exercise our rights under the JHU patent rights licensed or sublicense the rights granted to it pursuant to the JHU settlement agreement, subject to notice requirements and the requirement manufacture, partnership or the like.
+Under the JHU settlement agreement, we agreed not to exercise our rights under the JHU patent rights licensed or sublicensed to us to use a particular active ingredient.
+Each party to the JHU settlement agreement may sublicense the rights granted to it pursuant to the JHU settlement agreement, subject to notice requirements and the requirement that any such sublicense must involve some aspect of collaboration, joint research, development, manufacture, partnership or the like.
 In any event, sublicenses beyond a specified number of tiers are not permitted without the original licensing party's written consent.